 3. For both the pre-sewer and post-sewer build-out analyses, the residential and non-residential flows must be calculated utilizing actual water meter flow data to establish the annual average flow volume.
 For the pre-sewer build-out analyses, if no actual water meter flow data exists, then the Local Governmental Unit shall utilize actual water meter flow data for comparable parcels in the same city or town or watershed to estimate the annual average flow volume or the flow volume allowable under local Land Use Controls in effect as of the date the Secretary issued a MEPA certificate for the CWMP or the date of the 208 Plan, whichever is less.
 For the post-sewer build-out analysis, if no actual water use data exists, then the Local Governmental Unit shall utilize actual water meter flow data for comparable parcels in the same city or town or watershed or the flow volume allowable under local Land Use Controls at the time construction of the project for which a zero rate of interest is sought is expected to be completed, whichever is less.

 4. Each build-out analysis shall include an analysis of all built and buildable parcels, including redevelopment potential, and a rigorous analysis of typical exceptions to Land Use Controls, such as use/dimensional variances, special permits, waivers, expansion and change of use in pre-existing non-conforming uses, M.G.L. c.
-40A, § 3, exempt uses, municipal uses and vested rights (e.g., grandfathered uses).
+40A, § 3, exempt uses, municipal uses and vested rights.

 5. All assumptions made in the build-out analyses shall be clearly identified and explained.
 Future infrastructure needs, such as parking, wastewater infrastructure, landscape, and driveways, shall be factored into the build-out analyses and include the source and rationale for any ratios, multipliers or variables used in calculating such needs.